CprimeLearningLabs/terraform-azure-intro/labs/lab-4.6-Functions/lab4.6-functions.md

 Open the file variables.tf.

 Add a new variable to accept additional tags to set on our resources.
 What should be the type for the tags variable?
 (Hint: take a look at the existing tags local value in main.tf.)
+Declare an empty map as the default value for the variable.

 <details>